GhostManager/mythic_sync/README.md

 ## Usage

+### Getting Started

+To authenticate to your instances of Mythic and Ghostwriter, you will need this information handy:

+* Ghostwriter URL
+* Ghostwriter GraphQL API token
+* Ghostwriter oplog ID
+* Mythic credentials

+#### Ghostwriter API Token & Oplog

+You can get your oplog's ID by opening the oplog's webpage and looking at the top of the page.
+You'll see "Oplog ID #" followed by a number.
+That's the ID number you need.

+To generate an API token for your Ghostwriter instance, visit your user profile and click on the "Create" button in the "API Tokens" section.

+The token must be attached to an account that has access to the project containing your target oplog.
+You can read more about the [authorization controls on the Ghostwriter wiki](https://www.ghostwriter.wiki/features/graphql-api/authorization).

 ### Execute via Mythic 2.3+ and `mythic-cli`

 For the easiest experience with `mythic_sync`, install it via the `mythic-cli` tool.
 When installed this way, the `mythic_sync` service will become part of your Mythic deployment.
 You can then use `mythic-cli` to manage `mythic_sync` (just like Mythic) and and the service will come up and go down alongside your other Mythic services.

 On your Mythic server, run: `sudo ./mythic-cli mythic_sync install github https://github.com/GhostManager/mythic_sync`

-Follow the prompts to configure `mythic_sync` to authenticate to your instances of Mythic and Ghostwriter.
-You will need this information handy:
+Follow the prompts to configure `mythic_sync` with your Mythic and Ghotwriter server cofniguration.

-* Ghostwriter API token
-* Ghostwriter URL
-* Ghostwriter oplog ID
-* Mythic credentials

 You can get your Ghostwriter Oplog ID by visiting your log in your web browser and looking at the top of the page or the URL.
 A URL with `/oplog/12/entries` means your Oplog ID is `12`.